dev-scripts/prakashbhandari.com.np/content/posts/implementing-logging-using-node-js-elasticsearch-kibina-and-docker.md

 description: "Logging and monitoring play a very important role in software development.
 They help to identify bugs and understand the application's health."
 ---

-Logging and monitoring play a very important role in software development.
-It helps to debug and understand the application's health.
+Logging play a very important role in software development.
+It helps monitoring, troubleshooting, debugging, event tracing, request tracing, security, and also can be used by Business Intelligence(BI) for reporting purpose.

-Logging and monitoring has numerous benefits, in this blog post, we will focus on building a real-world example to store application logs in Elasticsearch via a Node.js app  by using the Winston js library and visualize them using Kibana.
+Logging has numerous benefits.
+But in this blog post, we will focus on building a real-world example to store application logs in Elasticsearch via a Node.js app  by using the Winston NPM package and visualize them using Kibana.
 Additionally, we will dockerize the entire application.

+Let me briefly describe what is Node Js, Elasticsearch and Kibina.

+## Node Js
+Node.js an asynchronous event-driven JavaScript runtime, which is designed to build scalable network applications.

+## Elasticsearch
+Elasticsearch is a distributed, RESTful search and analytics engine which can be used for many purpose.
+It can centrally stores all your data for lightning fast search, fine‑tuned relevancy, and powerful analytics that scale with ease.
+In this post we are using elasticsearch to store applocation's logs.

+## Kibina
+Run data analytics at speed and scale for observability, security, and search with Kibana.
+Powerful analysis on any data from any source, from threat intelligence to search analytics, logs to application monitoring, and much more.
+In this post we are using the visulize and search the applaction's logs.

 # Prerequisite
 Following tools need to be installed in your machine.